Karl Yune: Career

 Yune got his first lead role in a studio film as Tran, one of the guides in Anacondas: The Hunt for the Blood Orchid.
 He has also appeared in Forbidden Warrior, and Memoirs of a Geisha, as well as in the short films Miracle Mile (which received several awards), and Hold Up.
 He also acted in various Off-Broadway plays, and has done fashion modeling.
-Yune appears in the third season of Arrow as Maseo Yamashiro, (the Arrow's friend and mentor) who later becomes 2nd in command of the League of Assassins, and is also married to Katana, aka Tatsu Yamashiro.
+Yune appears in the third season of Arrow as Maseo Yamashiro, (the Arrow's friend and mentor) who later becomes 2nd in command of the League of Assassins, and is also married to Katana (Tatsu Yamashiro).

 Karl Yune is sometimes credited as Carl Yune and Karl Hahn (as in Miracle Mile).

 Personal life

 He is the younger brother of actor Rick Yune.
 Yune currently resides in Los Angeles.